kevinbcarpenter/b2b-tooling/README.md

-# Back 2 Basics - Tooling intuition to be a better developer
+# Back 2 Basics - Tooling Intuition

 - Alternative titles
     - Intuition from your compiler and tools.
     - Your tools provide intuition!
+    - Tooling intuition to be a better developer

 ## Abstract
 Many people are excited or terrified about how AI may change software development.
 However over the years the tools we use to develop have improved significantly.
 It used to be a the compiler could barely tell us we were missing a semicolon, now it will tell us the exact location.
 The results from compilers has improved but are we doing all we can with them?
 Do you always understand what they are saying?